-Lots of people visit Gainesville every year to catch a home football game at Steve Spurrier-Florida Field at Ben Hill Griffin Stadium, but the game is just one of numerous things to do for an ideal football weekend in Gainesville—and we’re not just talking about tailgating.
-(Quick side note: tailgating and Gator Walk before the game is really, really fun.)
-Gator football kicks off in September, and if you’re planning a trip for any home games, here are six things for your must-do list while in Gainesville and Alachua County.
+Thousands of people visit Gainesville every year to catch a home football game at Steve Spurrier-Florida Field at Ben Hill Griffin Stadium, but the game is just one of numerous things to do for an ideal football weekend in Gainesville—and we’re not just talking about tailgating.
+(Quick side note: tailgating and Gator Walk before the game is really, really fun!)
+Gator football kicks off in September, and if you’re planning a trip for any home games in The Swamp, here are six things for your must-do list while in Gainesville and Alachua County.

 1. Explore the local craft beer scene.

 Gainesville is quickly becoming a popular destination for craft beer lovers, home brewers and aficionados.
 Take First Magnitude Brewing Company, located about 10 minutes from the stadium.
 It’s a cool stop with an impressive taproom and various food trucks parked outside.
 Fans can try First Magnitude’s year-round brews like Drift or 72.
 There is also brewery yoga on Sundays.
 On Tuesday, the brewery hosts its own trivia nights.
 Another fun stop is Swamp Head Brewery, a Florida-themed brewery that refers to its tasting room as The Wetlands.
 Stump Knocker and Big Nose are popular year-round pours, but keep an eye out for limited releases like 10-10-10 or Blueberry Cottonmouth.
 The brewery gets rave reviews for its cool interior and brewery tours.
 Other breweries include Cypress & Grove Brewery, Blackadder Brewing Company, and Big Top Brewing Company.